There are many types of video game levels. Some are easy. Some are moderately hard. Some are hated by many people for being too damn hard.

-- Starcraft II has a level where you must use a small Protoss base, potentially two, to push through a horde of Zerg enemies and bring Zeratul to 4 heavily defended spots.
+- A level involves using a small Protoss base, potentially two, to push through a horde of Zerg enemies and bring Zeratul to 4 heavily defended spots.
 However, it is possible to beat the mission in less than 5 minutes, as Zeratul can Flash Step across chasms, and is fairly durable in addition to being permanently invisible and able to stun the few units capable of revealing him.
 It helps that Zeratul is healed to full health upon reaching an objective.

 Turn Based Strategy

-- Some Fire Emblem maps can be completed in a single turn with a Staff-wielder with a High Magic Stat, One Heavy-hitter, a Warp Staff, and a Dancer.
+- Some maps can be completed in a single turn with a Staff-wielder with a High Magic Stat, One Heavy-hitter, a Warp Staff, and a Dancer.

-- The final boss in the GBA Fire Emblem can be killed in one round if Game Breaker Canas or Eleventh Hour Ranger Athos crits with a Luna tome.
+- The final boss in Fire Emblem Elibe can be killed in one round if Game Breaker Canas or Eleventh Hour Ranger Athos crits with a Luna tome.
 Oh right, Ninian has the power to increase your crit rate for a turn.

 Wide Open Sandbox

-- A lot of the escort mission also forces you to make sure your vehicle doesn't blow up while roaming gang cars are shooting from you at all angles.
+- A lot of the escort missions force you to make sure your vehicle doesn't blow up while roaming gang cars are shooting from you at all angles.
 You could either have mad skills in driving... or just drive off road and avoid rival cars altogether.